eric8395/baseball-analytics/README.md

 When holistically examining the batter and pitcher datasets, it is obvious that the superstars of MLB far outmake the vast majority of the average baseball player.

 The salaries of these superstar players are also outliers and can be further explained by a multitude of factors not captured by the datasets.
+For example, below is a visualization of some of 2021's highest paid batters in MLB.

 <p align="center">
   <img